 Storm Watching in the Fall - late Winter.

-The west coast was populated by various First Nations aboriginals for centuries prior to the development townships by white explorers.
+History: The west coast was populated by various First Nations aboriginals for centuries prior to the development townships by white explorers.
 In, Bamfield the First Nations members were of the Huu-ay-aht.
 Fishing, hunting and totem (pole)traditions of their lively hood are still evident here.
 Their numbers ranged within an estimated 4,500 during the height of their population.

 When the white tradesmen and explorers arrived in the late 1800's, the area now known as Bamfield was a buzz as a fur trading post and fishing community.
 The community continued to evolve with the development of the fishing industry.